neon-coder/neon-coder/README.md

 -  hobbies- I like to code
 -  with reverse engineering and laugh at their noob websites

+-  What I hate
+- someone doing pro websites in front of me

 <!---
 vedanthkante/vedanthkante is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.